boxyhq/jackson/README.md

 </picture>
 </a>

 BoxyHQ is on a mission to democratize enterprise readiness for developers one building block at a time.
 We are building a suite of security building blocks that are easy to use and integrate into your applications.
-Our goal is to make being enterprise ready accessible to all developers, founders, and those responsible for the security of their internal applications regardless of their security expertise.
+Our goal is to make being enterprise-ready accessible to all developers, founders, and those responsible for the security of their internal applications regardless of their security expertise.

 <a href="https://twitter.com/BoxyHQ"><img src="https://img.shields.io/twitter/follow/boxyhq?style=social" alt="Follow us on Twitter/X"></a>
 <a href="https://www.linkedin.com/company/boxyhq"><img src="https://img.shields.io/badge/LinkedIn-blue" alt="Connect with us on LinkedIn"></a>